 ‘To John Donne’ by Michael Symmons Roberts is a forty-five line poem that is separated into sets of three lines, or tercets.
 The lines do not follow one specific pattern of rhyme.
 Instead, there are moments of full and half, or slant rhyme scattered throughout the text that help to create individual moments of unity.
 For instance, lines eight, twelve, and sixteen all rhyme with the “-ope” sound.
 Half rhymes occur more often, and connect words such as “wire” and “TRESSPASSERS,” or “us” and “lips.”
 Roberts also chose not to give this piece one established pattern of rhythm.

-One of the most important and striking feature of this poem is the contrast that Roberts draws between the world of science and colonization and that of human love and nature.
+One of the most important and striking features of this poem is the contrast that Roberts draws between the world of science and colonization and that of human love and nature.
 The majority of the first half of the poem is made of up images utilized to inform the reader that one’s body is not really theirs anymore.
 He comes to this conclusion after learning about the discovery of information regarding the human genome and how those mapping it (and buying the information) have acted as colonizers.

 Summary of To John Donne

 The poem begins with the speaker mimicking the lines of John Donne, to whom this poem is dedicated.
 Donne’s piece, ‘To His Mistress Going to Bed’ is parodied as the speaker takes all the romance away from sexual encounters.
-He makes clear that this woman whose body was so well elevated and praised by Donne in a great number of his works, has now been broken down and sold off to the highest bidder.
+He makes clear that this woman whose body was so well elevated and praised by Donne in a great number of his works has now been broken down and sold off to the highest bidder.

 Roberts develops a metaphor comparing humanity to land that has been mapped and then sold.
 No one truly owns their body anymore.
-This depressing thought it finally alleviated towards the end of the poem when the speaker comes to the conclusion that humanity’s connection to one another and to nature is much more important than any scientific data.
+This depressing thought is finally alleviated towards the end of the poem when the speaker comes to the conclusion that humanity’s connection to one another and to nature is much more important than any scientific data.

 Analysis of To John Donne

 In the first lines of this piece the speaker begins by referencing a line made famous within Donne’s elegy, ‘To His Mistress Going to Bed.’
 The phrase, “now, as your mistress strip for bed” mirrors Donne’s descriptions of a woman doing the same.
 But unlike Donne’s version of events, the woman’s body is “already mapped.”
-Initially this seems like a further statement on sex, as if the speaker is surprised this this woman has slept with another man.
+Initially, this seems like a further statement on sex, as if the speaker is surprised this woman has slept with another man.
 But as the poem develops it becomes clear that it is about something much more important.

-The speaker continues on to describe a woman body as having already been “cracked.”
-There is a secret code which defines who every person is and someone, names are not named, has uncovered it.
+The speaker continues on to describe a woman’s body as having already been “cracked.”
+There is a secret code that defines who every person is and someone, names are not named, has uncovered it.
 Now that the “code” of the body is known, bodies are being mapped and portioned out, just like land.
 They are labeled as “hope / or prophecy.”
 The last two lines bring the poem very much into the contemporary age and give the reader some needed information regarding the origins of this idea.